tushar-mohan/perftools/INSTALL.md

  * `PROFILING_SUPPORT=1` to count I/O, MPI and thread-synchronization cycles
  * `USE_MPI=1` to build MPI tests

-Note, PapiEx works for MPI programs even if `USE_MPI` is unset.
-However, adding USE_MPI builds tests for MPI.
+Note, papiex works for MPI programs even if `USE_MPI` is unset.
+However, adding `USE_MPI` builds tests for MPI.
 If `PROFILING_SUPPORT=1` is set then time spent in MPI is also reported.

-To use papiex, see [README.md](README.md)
+To understand how to use papiex, see [README.md](README.md)

 Platforms Tested
 ----------------

  * Haswell (Xeon(R) CPU E5-2698 v3), gcc 4.9.3
+ * Ivy Bridge (Family: 6  Model: 58  Stepping: 9), gcc 5.4.0, Linux 4.10.0
  * POWER8E, gcc 4.8.5

 Troubleshooting
 ---------------

+* If papiex complains of error adding events, check that you have [enabled collection of CPU events](#enable-access-to-cpu-events) in the kernel.

-If the PAPI or monitor libraries are not installed in the standard run time linker search path then you had better set the environment variable `LD_LIBRARY_PATH` to point to the correct places.
+* If the PAPI or monitor libraries are not installed in the standard run time linker search path then you had better set the environment variable `LD_LIBRARY_PATH` to point to the correct places.

       $ setenv LD_LIBRARY_PATH /usr/local/lib:/opt/local/lib (for csh)
       $ export LD_LIBRARY_PATH /usr/local/lib:/opt/local/lib (for sh/bash/ksh)